hideyukiinada/examples/tensorflow/variable_reuse.md

 Well, TensorFlow has a special keyword called 'reuse'.

-You specify the reuse keyword in the variable_scope where a variable is defined (tf.variable()).
+You specify the reuse parameter in the variable_scope where a variable is defined (tf.variable()).
 Let's see what happens if you set this parameter to True:
 ```
     with tf.variable_scope("other_charge", reuse=True) as scope:  # This line causes an exception to be thrown on the next line!
         tax = tf.get_variable("tax", (), dtype=tf.float32,